 All copyrighted issues must be settled.

 - The author must remove any identifying information in the paper.
 Do not include your name or that of any authors or faculty mentor on the article submission.
 If accepted, you will add in this information during the revision process.

 - The Faculty Mentor Approval Form is to be completed by the faculty/mentor.
-This form is uploaded in the 'Other" field when submitting your research article.
+This form should be uploaded in the 'Other" field when submitting your research article.

 - Failure to follow all author submission guidelines will result in the article being declined.
 If the article is accepted, the author must adhere to the deadline for revisions.
 The editor has the final approval of all articles.
 Once the article is published, no further changes will be made.